fieldtrip/website/faq/how_can_i_debug_my_analysis_script_if_a_fieldtrip_function_gives_an_error.md

     cfg.debug = 'saveonerror'

 to each individual function call.
-It is possible to enable this behaviour globally, using the ft_default global variable.
+It is possible to enable this behavior globally, using the ft_default global variable.

     global ft_default
     ft_default.debug = 'saveonerror'